Graph Neural Networks with Precomputed Node Features: Motivation

 One can think of this approach as placing an ideal spring between every pair of nodes with length equal to the shortest path distance between the endpoints.
 The springs are then used to push/pull the nodes so that their euclidean distance approximates their shortest path distance in the graph.

-These algorithms are randomized so they do not produce the same embeddings when run multiple times\footnote{We run the embedding algorithm a single time for each training and test graph, and thereafter keep these embeddings fixed during training.}.
+These algorithms are randomized so they do not produce the same embeddings when run multiple times\footnote{We run the embedding algorithm a single time for each input graph, and thereafter keep these embeddings fixed during training.}.
 However, the relative positions between nodes are always optimized.
 Intuitively, this is something that should help with generalization to unseen graphs.
-Regardless of the exact placement of nodes, relative distances should be preserved.
-Unlike random features or canonical node labels, relative positions encode structural information about the nodes.
+Regardless of the exact placement of nodes, relative distances should be preserved and unlike random features or canonical node labels, these encode structural information about the nodes.

-In general, unlike with the $l_{\infty}$ space, graphs cannot always be isometrically embedded into the euclidean space, see Figure \ref{fig:non_eucl_embed_example}.
-Moreover there can be optimum solutions (with lowest \textsc{stress}), where different nodes receive the same position.
-This means that we cannot apply the same universality result that we used in Theorem \ref{thm:GNN_canon}, and the associated augmented GNNs are no longer universal function approximators.
-This is highly unlikely in multiple dimensions.
+In general, unlike with $l_{\infty}$, graphs cannot always be isometrically embedded into Euclidean space, see Figure \ref{fig:non_eucl_embed_example}.
+Moreover there can be equilibrium points, where different nodes receive the same position.
+This means that we cannot directly apply the same universality result that we used in Theorem \ref{thm:GNN_canon}.
+However this is highly unlikely to occur in multiple dimensions.
+Moreover, there are several ways to guarantee unique vertex positions.
+One can adapt the algorithm to avoid collisions explicitly \cite{bostock2011d3} or one can apply post-processing methods to remove node overlaps \cite{huang2007non-overlap, marriott2003removing-overlap}.
+Taking modifications into account, one can again theoretically guarantee that the associated augmented GNNs are universal function approximators.
+We did not apply such modifications in our experiments as we had no overlaps.